Generating income and maximising funds

 Follow our step-by-step procurement guide to make sure you're buying in the right way.
 For example, using a DfE-approved framework agreement might save you time and money.

-Use our template contracts register to keep track of upcoming contract end dates.
-This will give you the chance to work out if it's cheaper to switch to another supplier instead of renewing with your existing provider.
+Use our template contracts register to keep track of upcoming contract end dates and for guidance on avoiding issues like costly auto-renewals.
+This will give you the chance to work out if it's better value for money to switch to another supplier instead of renewing with your existing provider.

-You can also get expert procurement advice from the DfE's get help buying for schools service.
+You can also get free expert procurement advice as part of the DfE's get help buying for schools service.

 Be resourceful with staffing